awsdocs/aws-encryption-sdk-docs/doc_source/crypto-cli-install.md

 ```
 python -V
 ```
-On Windows, you need to install Python\.
-Then, add the path to the `Python.exe` file to the value of the **Path** environment variable\.
+On Windows, after you install Python, add the path to the `Python.exe` file to the value of the **Path** environment variable\.
 By default, Python is installed in the all users directory or in a user profile directory \(`$home` or `%userprofile%`\) in the `AppData\Local\Programs\Python` subdirectory\.
 To find the location of the `Python.exe` file on your system, check one of the following registry keys\.
 You can use PowerShell to search the registry\.

 ```